ayush1k/whatsapp-bot/README.md

-# 🏡 GrowEasy Real Estate Assistant Chatbot
+# 🏡 Real Estate Assistant Chatbot

-This is a full-stack intelligent assistant built for GrowEasy to qualify real estate leads through a guided conversational flow.
+This is a full-stack intelligent assistant built to qualify real estate leads through a guided conversational flow.
 The frontend is developed using **React + Tailwind CSS**, while the backend uses **Node.js + Express** with integration to the **Groq LLM API (LLaMA 3 model)**.

 ---